-No matter what you do to avoid it, if your car is closed up, sitting in the sun for an extended period of time it will get scorching hot.
+AutoGuru has a bunch of neat car hacks you should try, but one we haven't covered yet is how to cool down a hot car.
+No matter what you do to avoid it, if your car is closed up, sitting in the sun for an extended period of time, it will get scorching hot.

-Whether you try to reduce the heat levels with sun shades on the windows or windows tinting, Australian drivers can’t dodge the sun unless parking in the shade, with all windows down or owning a convertible.
+Whether you try to reduce the heat levels with sun shades on the windows or window tinting, Australian drivers can’t dodge the sun unless they park undercover.

 So, what can you do to cool your car down quickly, to experience a comfortable drive as soon as possible?